Spring Marlborough • Directors’ Picks

 The Paradise City Arts Festival in Marlborough, Massachusetts showcases 170 of the “best-of-the-best” of America’s most exciting independent artists, designers and master craft makers.
 This March, dozens of remarkable artists were selected to exhibit here for the very first time.

-The brand-new exhibitors in this show selected for the Directors’ Picks feature five intriguing new artists, all of whom deserve recognition for their accomplishments.
-Meet a master jeweler from New York, an accomplished sculptor from Massachusetts, a skilled ceramist from Massachusetts and a couple of innovative creators from Ohio.
-They all look forward to exhibiting March 21, 22 & 23 at the Royal Plaza Trade Center.
+The brand-new exhibitors in this show selected for the Directors’ Picks are all New England artists, deserving of recognition for their accomplishments.
+They look forward to exhibiting March 21, 22 & 23 at the Royal Plaza Trade Center.

 Sasha Azbel, known professionally as Sashoonya, is a Providence, Rhode Island-based artist specializing in natural dyeing and eco-printing.
 Her studio, located in the Valley Arts District, serves as a creative hub, while she sources dye materials from her farm in Seekonk, MA and forages seaweed along the New England coast.
 Originally trained as an architect with degrees from Texas A&M and RISD, Azbel transitioned to textile art in 2019, drawn by a deep connection to nature and sustainability.